hashgraph-online/hcs-improvement-proposals/docs/standards/hcs-7.md

 - When experience points in-game drop increase to a certain point
 - When price of an asset changes

+These kinds of use cases, while possible with HCS-6, would require submitting many messages to the Topic Id.
+HCS-7, through trustless, programmatic, verifiable execution solves for this.

 ## Specification

-HCS-6 is largely built on top of [HCS-6](./hcs-6.md) which describes how Dynamic Hashinals work.
+HCS-7 is largely built on top of [HCS-6](./hcs-6.md) which describes how Dynamic Hashinals work.
 Please read that document for further clarity.

 **Smart Hashinals** follow the same steps for tokenization.